deluan/techbeats/source/_posts/2010-10-11-using-spring-di-in-your-gaelyk-projects.markdown

 Here's a little tutorial on how to configure Spring in your Gaelyk project.
 I'm assuming you have basic knowledge of Spring, Gaelyk and Maven.

 First, let's create a Gaelyk project.
-The easiest way is using the excelent [maven-gaelyk archetype](http://code.google.com/p/maven-gaelyk/):
+The easiest way is using the excellent [maven-gaelyk archetype](http://code.google.com/p/maven-gaelyk/):
 ```
 mvn archetype:generate -DarchetypeGroupId=org.codeconsole -DarchetypeArtifactId=gaelyk-archetype -DarchetypeVersion=0.5.5 -DarchetypeRepository=http://maven-gaelyk.googlecode.com/svn/repository/ -DartifactId=gaelyk-spring -DgroupId=com.deluan.gaelyk -DgaeApplicationName=gaelyk-spring